-“It ain’t my problem once she /he doesn’t come around me, she/he mad, she/he not playing with a full deck of cards, she/he has a couple of screws loose”.
+“It ain’t my problem once they don’t come around me; they mad; they not playing with a full deck of cards; they have a couple of screws loose”.

 Do any of these statements sound familiar to you?
 I’m also guilty of making these insensitive statements– but life has a funny way of throwing things in your garden when you least expect it.
 I learned the hard way that “laugh and cry does live in the same house”.
 I have now found myself surrounded by friends and family members who either have been diagnosed with depression or they are in need of support to come to terms with their diagnosis.

-My sister, Nessa, suffers from depression due to bipolar disorder.
+My sister, Nessa, experiences depression due to bipolar disorder.

 I am the oldest of four and I pride myself on looking out and taking care of the little ones.
 It was and still is the most devastating thing that I wasn’t able to see this or as I like to say it was staring me in the face masking itself as different things.

 “Nessa was constantly misdiagnosed from being lazy, being possessed”

 Nessa was constantly misdiagnosed from being lazy, being possessed, having thyroid problems, being anorexic and having sickle cell anemia before a psychiatrist officially diagnosed her with bipolar disorder.
 Another angel among women, Mrs. Brown, was instrumental in helping her cope with the daily triggers that caused her highs and lows.